NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

-<h1> NEAT-Scouting-Data-Analytics - this is our company and project :basketball: </h1>
+<h1> NEAT Scouting Data Analytics - Identifying Undervalued Assets Overlooked by Others :basketball: </h1>
+<h2> Overview </h2>
+We are a startup in the field of sports scouting aiming to identify European basketball players fit to play in the NBA.

-Our slogan - Identifying Undervalued Assets Overlooked by Others
+Our slogan - Identifying Undervalued Assets Overlooked by Others.

 We are a sports analytics agency who´s aim is to identify best European basketball talent for the NBA.
 Our project´s goal was to highlight statistical differences where Europeans stand out, we identified countries in Europe to look out for and we delivered an easy-to-use dashboard in Tableau for our clients to search for prospect players for their teams.